 This total includes anything that you possibly owe other than a mortgage.
 Credit cards, student loans, medical bills, car payments.
 Absolutely everything.

-Now, list them in order from smallest to largest.
+Now, create your debt snowball.
+I suggest that you list them in order from smallest to largest.
 This is the order that I recommend paying them off in.
 You can also create a “Debt Avalanche” which is where you pay your debts with the highest interest first, but most people find it harder to stay motivated when they do it.
 Paying the smallest ones off first allows you to see quick progress.
 Once you have one debt paid off, move full force to the next one by adding the first minimum payment and anything extra you have a month towards the second smallest payment.
 It is like a snowball rolling down a hill and slowly getting bigger with time.

 4) Set a Goal Date

 Originally, mine was my birthday.
 December 13th, 2017 was the date that I was going to make my last student loan payment.
 Now, I am going to have to inherit a ton of money or sell some thing super expensive (that I don’t have) to make that goal happen.
-My goal right now is May of 2018.
-This is still a super ambitious goal, but I am pretty determined to make it happen.
-That means that I need to make $2800 in payments every month and that is with an educated guess on my tax return next year.
+My goal right now is October 2018 This is still a super ambitious goal, but I am pretty determined to make it happen.
+That means that I need to make $2000 in payments every month and that is with an educated guess on my tax return next year.

 5) Budget for nothing, but also for everything.

 This step is the hardest for some people.
+You have to have a budget.
 Budgeting can be hard if you have never forced yourself to stick to it.
-Also, many people associate b budgeting with not letting yourself have any fun.
+Also, many people associate budgeting with not letting yourself have any fun.
 There are a ton apps out there to help you download.
 I suggest budgeting for EVERYTHING you can imagine ever spending money on.
 This might cost you more in the beginning, but I promise it will save you a ton of money in the long run.

 I have found ways to cut spending on my groceries, eating out, and pretty much everything.
 Check out my blog post on how to save a TON of money on groceries!